Kalyani2419/surajshende247/README.md

 I set a couple self-challenges in order to push myself more further.

 * Learn to code 6-9 hours a day with no distraction.
-* Read a book a week
-* Workout 3 days in a row and take a day break
-* Avoid the over using social media
-* Adapting the minimalism life style
 * ðŸ”œ

 <!--